2015 Strength of Schedule - MIA

 Most Recent News

 In his first three seasons, Tannehill finished #24, #16 and finally #9 in quarterback scoring.
 That’s a nice trend.
 The Dolphins spent the offseason trying to upgrade his weapons, and ended up with Jordan Cameron at tight end to go along with Kenny Stills, DeVante Parker and Greg Jennings at receiver.
-Sure, they traded away Mike Wallace, but that trio (and the emerging Jarvis Landry) should be able to offset that loss.
-If healthy, Cameron should also be an upgrade on the departed Charles Clay.
+Sure, they traded away Mike Wallace and let Charles Clay walk, but that trio (and the emerging Jarvis Landry) should be able to more than offset those losses.
 Tannehill has a good coordinator in Bill Lazor and host of weapons to utilize.
 He looks like a very safe pick in the 9th round.

 Posted by Andy Rioux